GeoChemFoam/GeoChemFoam/README.md

-### Hi there 👋, Welcome to the GeoChemFoam github!
+## Hi there 👋, Welcome to the GeoChemFoam github!
 Here you will find links to the source code, precompiled dockers, jupyter notebook and video tutorials, users manuals, publications and more!

+### The GeoChemFoam source code is hosted on [bitbucket](https://bitbucket.org/HWUCarbonates/workspace/projects/GCF).
+A precompiled docker of the latest version is also available on the [docker hub](https://hub.docker.com/r/jcmaes/geochemfoam).

 GeochemFoam is the world most advanced open source pore-scale numerical simulator based on OpenFOAM made specifically for researching pore-scale processes related to the energy transition.
 Below is a list of current capabilities, but __we are always adding new stuff and we welcome contributions from the community.__ Drop us a line at GeoChemFoam@hw.ac.uk.